 They also have a mobile app doing the same thing and that’s all via viral or social approaches.
 They have been very smart about using Facebook, Twitter, PR, and about having a very good product that people talk about quite a lot.
 They benefit immensely from what is happening in Turkey, Iran and these kinds of countries.

 It impressed me the most how they’ve made security easy – not so much the campaign itself.
 It has always been a hassle to do and it’s very technical, but they’ve just made it into one-click install plugin, and it looks great.
-The strong product focus has enhanced their marketing efforts and the virality of the product a lot.
+The strong product focus has enhanced its marketing efforts and the virality of the product a lot.
 The best campaigns or the best marketing programs are based on simple and beautiful products.

 I listened to a talk lately that was very interesting.
 It was a speech by a Russian social media guy called Vaynerchuk on a conference in Germany.
 He said he always spends 80% of his time on what already works, such as Facebook or Google and 20% of his time on new platforms such as figuring out Twitter or Pinterest.
 He was one of the first ones doing Facebook App-install ads in the US.
 That really gave him an advantage.
 His advice was to always try new platforms where there is some kind of reach.
-For example, not many people use Instagram for visual products, but there’s lot of reach on this channel and you can generate a lot of reach for very little money.
+For example, not many people use Instagram for visual products, but there’s a lot of reach on this channel and you can generate a lot of reach for very little money.
 Vaynerchuk said that he now tries to find out how to market on Snapchat.
 How can you do marketing on Yik Yak?
 The message we could probably get across is “always be among the first on the platforms that generate reach and try to figure out the best marketing strategies”.
 I think that’s a very sensible approach.

-One thing is when the product is a marketing channel in itself, but that is obviously very product specific.
+One thing is when the product is a marketing channel in itself, but that is obviously very product-specific.
 What do you think of the trends that will define inbound marketing in the next 1-3 years?

 I think Movie Pilot is a great example.
-They have built one of the largest web entertainment website in the US.
+They have built one of the largest web entertainment websites in the US.
 That’s where it’s really heading.
-They built a platform for people who really know a lot about specific topics – in this case movies or films – and curate it.
+They built a platform for people who really know a lot about specific topics – in this case, movies or films – and curate it.
 My feeling is that it’s really about the platforms.
 It will be more and more difficult to create a completely independent platform, e.g. have your own specific blog.
 The inbound marketing channels will rather be via the platforms that generate reach, because all the platforms we just talked about have incredible reach, whether it’s Instagram, Tumbler or Pinterest.
 Twitter is a different case with less reach, it is very difficult and it’s not growing that fast anymore.
 But Pinterest for example is growing extremely fast.
 Then you have Facebook and Instagram of course, they are all growing very strongly.

 The most successful marketing techniques will be the ones that benefit from these platforms.
 As long as you do things that help them keep attention of the users on the platform, they will allow you to do that for free.
 It’s providing platforms with engagement and they know they can place the ads around your content.